 When the hubs and I set out for Spain, I had a list of food that I had to try.
 High on this list was Pisto Manchego.
 Pisto Manchego is basically ratatouille Spanish style.
 I’ve made French Ratatouille and it is divine but the truth is the Spanish version is just as good and far easier to make.
 The first time I tried it was at a little bar on the way back to our hotel.
 We had ordered a couple of beers and it came with the drinks as the tapa of the day.
 I was so happy.
 I didn’t have to go off looking for it, it came to me!

 This recipe I’m sharing with you today fills your mouth with all the flavors of summer that are at their peek at this moment.
 You can have it as a side or as part of a tapa menu served with bread.
-Either way, you are bound to fall in love with it as you would a new song on the radio.
+Either way, you are bound to fall in love with it.

-- 2 large beef tomatoes or 4 medium tomatoes, skinned and cubed
+- 2 large beef tomatoes or 4 medium tomatoes peeled and cubed

 - salt & pepper